Linguae-Dharmae/chn-machine-translations/README.md

 The DeepL set is a complete “translation” of the two largest parts of the [CBETA corpus](https://www.cbeta.org/) (Tn1-n2184,Tn2732-n2920, Xn1-n1671).

 The second set ("taisho_by_LinguaeDharmae", ver.
-2022-06) is the output of a model called "Linguae Dharmae" (June 2022) created by Sebastian Nehrdich (Bochum).
+2022-06) is the output of a model called "Linguae Dharmae" (June 2022) created by Sebastian Nehrdich (Duesseldorf, Hamburg).

 The Linguae Dharmae set is a complete “translation” of the Taishō part of the [CBETA corpus](https://www.cbeta.org/) (Tn1-n2184,Tn2732-n2920).